-After lunch, sprint to that winery.
+After eating lunch, visiting the winery to stock up on reserves is our most favorite thing to do at Biltmore.
 If you know me from The Uncorked Librarian, you know that I am ALL IN for wine.

-Both my husband and I sincerely LOVE Biltmore wine, too.
+Both my husband and I enjoy the Biltmore wine, too.
 We buy bottles to bring home, and yes, you can find their generic wines at Ingles — our main Asheville grocery store.
-Their black label wine is only sold on property.
+Biltmore’s black label wine is only sold on property.

-My favorites include the red Biltmore Christmas, Chenin Blanc, Reisling, and Gewurztraminer–please note that some of these are limited releases.
+My favorites include the red Biltmore Christmas, Chenin Blanc, Reisling, and Gewurztraminer — some of these are limited releases.

 Wine tasting is complimentary with your ticket.
 Sometimes you will find a line and other times, not so much.

-If you are looking for more unique things to do at the Biltmore, take a special tour that typically runs on the hour.
+If you are looking for more unique and informational things to do at Biltmore Estate, take a special tour.
+The Biltmore Winery tours typically run on the hour.

-**Recently, the Biltmore invited out my husband and I to try two of their special tours for free — with no obligation to post or talk about them.
-Because they are genuine and badass…But please know that the below tours were comped, and my opinions remain unbiased. **
+**Biltmore Estate invited us to try two of their special tours for free — with no obligation to post or talk about them.
+But, please know that the below tours were comped, and my opinions remain unbiased. **

-You can purchase a special tour separately and in addition to the cost of your general admission ticket.
+You can purchase a special Biltmore Winery tour separately — in addition to the cost of your general admission ticket.
 The two tours the Biltmore hosted us for include:

 Staff take you back into the wine production facility and walk you through the Champagne bottling process.
-Of course, you get to see both French and American Oak barrels, the fermentation process, and my favorite: the bottling process.
+Of course, you get to see both French and American Oak barrels, the fermentation process, and my favorite: bottling.

-Fun Fact: when you are walking through that tunnel to enter the winery, you are walking through the old cow manure trail.
+Biltmore Estate Insider Tip: When you are walking through the tunnel to enter the winery, you are walking through the old cow manure trail.
 GAHAHA!!
-It’s pretty AF lit at up Christmas soooo who knew?!
+It’s terribly pretty lit at up Christmas; who knew?!

 After the winery tour, you receive a special premium wine tasting away from the crowds.
 Typically, those wines are only served at the wine bar.

 I’m not going to lie: My husband and I are lactose-intolerant.
-We drank the red wine and snuck a tiny bite of chocolate with some Lactaid for Biltmore’s Red Wine and Chocolate Tour.
+We drank the red wine and snuck a tiny bite of chocolate for Biltmore’s Red Wine and Chocolate Tour.

-For an extra $35 a person, as of 2020, enter a room near the clock tower that smells of delicious red wine.
-Four red wines are paired with an array of chocolates from Asheville’s infamous French Broad Chocolates store — you know, the store with the line out the door on weekends.
+For an extra $55 a person, as of late 2020, enter a room near the clock tower that smells of delicious red wine.
+Four red wines are paired with an array of chocolates from Asheville’s infamous French Broad Chocolates store — you know; the chocolate shop in Pack Square with the line out the door on weekends.

 6. Check Out The Special Exhibits